sigstore/fulcio/docs/oidc.md

 }
 ```

+The configuration must include `SPIFFETrustDomain`, for example `example.com`.
 Tokens must conform to the following:

-* The SPIFFE trust domain from `sub` must match the issuer in the configuration.
+* The trust domain of the configuration and hostname of `sub` must match exactly.

 `sub` is included as a SAN URI.